dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ---
-## What do we know about React so far?
+name: What do we know about React so far?

 * components - smart and dumb
 * unidirectional data flow